Dismounted/KOtal/README.md

 KOtal is licensed under the Simplified BSD License.
 Credits to zombor's KOstache for the initial inspiration and naming idea.

+PHPTAL is licensed under the terms of the GNU Lesser General Public License.

 For more specific documentation on creating TAL views, see the [PHPTAL Website](http://phptal.org/).